 I could have let it go at that, but I didn’t.

 I wasn’t rude.
 I wasn’t impatient.
 I just calmly said that since they acknowledged it was a manufacturing issue, wouldn’t it still make sense for Toyota to help fix the problem?
-I mean, shouldn’t a vehicle’s door continue to work properly even after 13 years?
+I mean, shouldn’t a vehicle’s door continue to work properly even after all these years?